Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * If at boot time the drive was assigned to an MSX-DOS driver unit, then it is mapped to the same unit.

-* If at boot time the drive was assigned to a Nextor driver, then an automatic mapping procedure (equal to the one performed at boot time, except that "active" partition flags are not checked) will be performed.
+* If at boot time the drive was assigned to a Nextor driver, then an automatic mapping procedure (equal to the one performed at boot time) will be performed.
 This may or may not result in the drive having the same mapping it had at boot time, depending on the mapping state of the other drives.

 If "u" is specified instead of a partition number, then the drive will be left unmapped.